Packing for travel tips and how to pack light.

 - 4 socks and underwear and 1 swim suit.

-- 3 pair of shoes total, one comfortable good quality walking shoes, one sandals and one pare of flip-flops.
+- 3 pair of shoes total, one comfortable good quality walking shoes, one sandals and one pair of flip-flops.

 2. Packing for a winter trip: